LangYeastEvoLab/Detect_Parallel_Epistasis/README.md

 `Git clone https://github.com/LangYeastEvoLab/Detect_Parallel_Epistasis.git`

-2) From the Detect_Parallel_Epistasis directory run Parallel_GI.R as an R script using R --vanilla with raw data and number of simulations as arguments.
+2) From the Detect_Parallel_Epistasis directory run Parallel_GI_Itot.R as an R script using R --vanilla with raw data and number of simulations as arguments.

-Example - using example data provided and 1000 simulations:
+Example - using example data provided and 10 simulations:

-`Rscript --vanilla Parallel_GI.R ~/example_genotype_data.tsv 1000`
+`Rscript --vanilla Parallel_GI_Itot.R ~/example_genotype_data.tsv 10`

+3) Run Parallel_GI_pairwise_MI.R as an R script using R --vanilla with the result of the previous script as an argument.

+Example - passing the Pairwise_Mutual_Information.tsv file generated in the above example

+`R script --vanilla Parallel_GI_pairwise_MI.R Pairwise_Mutual_Information.tsv`

 ## Files generated

+1-3 generated from Parallel_GI_Itot.R and 4 generated from Parallel_GI_pairwise_MI.R

 1) *Pairwise_Mutual_Information.tsv* file containing a table with all unique gene pairs, observed mutual information for each pair, and N columns containing simulated mutual information for N simulations.
 The sum of the observed MI column is the observed I<sub>tot</sub> value.

 2) *Simulated_Total_I_vector.tsv"* file containing a vector of N I<sub>tot</sub> from N simulations.

 3) *MI_distribution.pdf* histogram of the null distribution of N I<sub>tot</sub> values with the observed I<sub>tot</sub> plotted as a red line.

+4)*Pairwise_MI_p_values.tsv* file containing a table with all unique gene pairs, observed mutual information for each pair, mean simulated mutual information for each pair, and the p value of the observed MI based on N simulations of MI.